Top Cultural Studies Schools

-Students in cultural studies programs may study a specific region, such as Asia or Africa, and the geography, history and religious traditions associated with the area.
-The three national universities profiled below were ranked in 2014 by U.S. News & World Report and offer a variety of levels of cultural studies programs and on-campus cultural events.
+Students in cultural studies programs may study a specific region, such as Asia or Africa, and the geography, history, and religious traditions associated with the area.
+Programs are available at both the undergraduate and graduate levels.

 2. Stanford University in Stanford, CA

 |School Highlight: Stanford University in Stanford, CA, awards 75% of the university's undergraduate degrees and 40% of its doctorates through its School of Humanities and Sciences.|

 Through the university's School of Humanities and Sciences, students can focus their cultural studies on one of many areas, including German, Latin American, or East Asian culture.
 Successful completion of the programs can lead to a Bachelor of Arts, Master of Arts, or Ph.D.
 Stanford was ranked #5 on the U.S. News and World Report list of top national universities for 2017.

 3. California State University in Los Angeles, CA